codewithirene567/codewithirene567.github.io/_posts/2020-05-30-the_program_that_makes_more_cheese_happen.markdown

 ---
 layout: post
 title:      "The Program that makes more "Cheese" happen"
-date:       2020-05-30 16:18:42 +0000
+date:       2020-05-30 12:18:42 -0400
 permalink:  the_program_that_makes_more_cheese_happen
 ---

-It is nearly the beginning of June and I have finally finished my CLI Project at Flatrion's Software Engineering Bootcamp.
+It is nearly the beginning of June and I have finally finished my CLI Project at Flatiron's Software Engineering Bootcamp.
 It's been a rough ride figuring out how to get this whole thing to run smoothly, but what I can say is I have confidently learned, then applied some valuable concepts along the way in terms of how a CLI application looks like.

 My CLI app is called Cheesy Laughs which is an app that people can use whenever they don’t feel happy and need a pick me up.
 It generates customizable jokes based on three predestined categories of jokes to choose from.
-One feature I particularlly like about this app is that it sort of has a personality of its own in that it is determined to give out the requested number of jokes no matter what the user tries to do.
+One feature I particularly like about this app is that it sort of has a personality of its own in that it is determined to give out the requested number of jokes no matter what the user tries to do.
 You can watch my [video](https://www.youtube.com/watch?v=tVnTLg6_WqY) to see it in action.

 Here are the concepts I mentioned earlier that I have learned and applied: